gurdiga/UnschoolingDiscussion/index.md

 layout: home
 ---

+## The static copy of the “Always Learning” Yahoo! group on unschooling.

 How and why does unschooling work?
 What kind of parents and parenting does it take?
 What will help, and what will hinder?

 This is a list for the examination of the philosophy of unschooling and attentive parenting and a place for sharing examined lives based on the principles underlying unschooling.